6502Nerd/dflat/Oric-DFLAT/README.md

 Right now I am in refinement and documentation mode.
 Please see the wiki pages for details of the language.

-The source and binaries are in the Oric-DFLAT folder - the readme provides a quickstart guide to try dflat rather wihtout building it from scratch.
+The source and binaries are in the Oric-DFLAT folder - the readme.txt provides a quickstart guide to try dflat rather wihtout building it from scratch.

 I also have a hackaday page for this, although this repo will always have the latest code;
 https://hackaday.io/project/175585-oric-1-dflat-system